 The Collaboration Spiral for Soulpreneurs

-The goal is not to climb to the top with everyone, but to find the appropriate, mutually beneficial loop for each unique relationship.
-Think of it as a flexible spiral: you might co-create a webinar (Level 4), then drop back to a simple newsletter swap (Level 2) with the same person, allowing the relationship to evolve naturally without the pressure of constant upward momentum.
+The Collaboration Spiral offers a framework for cultivating relationships that grow naturally in depth and reciprocity over time, all built on the foundational practice of Netcaring—authentic connection and caring for our network.
+This is not a rigid ladder to climb, but a flexible spiral: you might co-create a webinar (Level 4), then ease back to a simple newsletter swap (Level 2) with the same person, allowing the relationship to evolve without pressure.

 The Levels of Collaboration